 Radiotherapy for brain metastases from small-cell lung cancer in distinct clinical indications and scenarios

 Local ablative therapy of brain metastasis from non-small cell lung cancer: benefits and limitations

-The focused issue “Radiotherapy for Brain Metastases from Lung Cancer” was commissioned by the editorial office, Journal of Thoracic Disease without any funding or sponsorship.
-Lucyna Kepka is serving as the unpaid Guest Editor for the focused issue.
+The series “Radiotherapy for Brain Metastases from Lung Cancer” was commissioned by the editorial office, Journal of Thoracic Disease without any funding or sponsorship.
+Lucyna Kepka is serving as the unpaid Guest Editor for the series.